Skip to Content

 Ingredients:

 • Coffee: I like to buy espresso roast for homemade lattes.
-When I can, I try to source fair trade, organic beans.
+When I can, I try to source fair trade, organic coffee beans.

 • Vanilla: I like a vanilla oat milk latte because that’s just the flavor I associate with lattes.
 So I included a dash of vanilla extract in my recipe.
 Make sure to use pure vanilla extract, NOT imitation vanilla!
+You could also use a bit of vanilla bean paste.

 Two different kinds of oat milks that you can use to make an oat milk latte.